 Taking stock

-When you prepare a personal inventory of assets and important documents, you gather in one place all the information that your loved ones would need if they had to manage your assets, in the event that you were no longer able to do so yourself.
-The information in it may also be required to complete your estate planning.
+When you prepare a personal inventory of assets and important documents, you list in a single document all the information that your loved ones would need if they had to manage your assets, in the event that you were no longer able to do so yourself.
+The information in the inventory may also be required to complete your estate planning.

-4 things you should know about asset inventory
+4 things you should know about the inventory of assets

-1. The asset inventory is a must-have document that simplifies the transmission of important personal information to your loved ones, whether it’s during your lifetime or after your death.
+- The asset inventory is an essential document that simplifies the way you provide important personal information to your loved ones, whether it’s during your lifetime or after your death.

-2. While being optimal for estate planning, an inventory of assets is also of great use for your potential attorney or mandatary, and essential for your estate liquidator.
+- It’s ideal for estate planning, and is also very helpful for any attorney or mandatary, and it’s essential for your estate liquidator.

-3. This document generally includes your personal information and information on your advisors, legal documents, home, real estate and other assets.
+- This document generally includes your personal information and information about your advisors, legal documents, home, real estate and other assets.

-4. You can download and complete our inventory of assets form in PDF.
+- You can download and complete our Personal Inventory of Assets form in PDF.

 Ensuring that your wishes are honoured

 Wills are not the most exciting topic.
-That’s why a great deal of people prefers to put off this task, or never even think about it.
-If you don’t already have a will, know that by preparing one, you will ensure the proper execution of your last wishes with respect to the distribution of assets and the appointment of your heirs.
-You also benefit from more organized estate planning that could reduce your heirs’ taxes and avoid conflicts.
+That’s why most people prefer to put off this task, or never think about it at all.
+If you don’t already have a will, you should know that by preparing one, you can make sure your last wishes about the distribution of your assets and the appointment of your heirs are followed.
+By arranging for more organized estate planning, you could reduce your heirs’ taxes and avoid conflicts.

 4 things you should know about wills